Travall/multiplayer-doodling/README.md

 # Installation
 ```
 npm install
-sudo node index (need to run as root, running on port 80)
+sudo node index.js (need to run as root, running on port 80)
 ```